 Overall, I think Airbnb provides an excellent service for renting houses and apartments at a reasonable rate.
 Once regulation hits all the markets, it will be more expensive.
 Some will debate the merit of this demanding free markets.
 Others will campaign for more regulation, and I think we will see more and more emphasis on room rent.

 For the most part, we have had great experiences minus New Zealand.
-We will continue to use Airbnb when we can’t use our timeshare or if it makes more sense to.
+We will continue to use Airbnb when we can’t use our timeshare or if it makes more sense.
 We are using Airbnb for an upcoming stay in Sweden.
 Do I think it’s safe?
 Absolutely.
-My advice to you is using the service to rent the entire place.
+My advice to you is to use the service to rent the entire place.
 Do not use the service to rent a room, unless you are up for the challenges that may come with that.

 Looking for more Travel Hacks?
 Start here: